luizaandrade/stata-docker-test/README.md

 ### Adjust the Dockerfile

 The [Dockerfile](Dockerfile) contains instructions to build the container.
-You can adjust it to match your own needs and preferences.
+You can edit it locally by opening it on your clone of this repository to make adjustments that match your own needs and preferences.

 #### Set Stata version